davidcao1337/Chip-Trade-Game/README.txt

 Project Name: Chip Trade Game
 Authors: David Cao & Tu Cao

-Development Start Date: February 8, 2020
+Alpha 2.0 Start Date: March 28, 2020
-Current Version: Alpha 1.0
+Current Version: Alpha 2.0
 Description:
 Based on an original tabletop game, Chip Trade is a strategic probability game.
 The objective of the game is to flip multiple chips and based on the amount that are faced up, you obtain a